-The student must provide official transcripts to the Nursing Department and the Registrar's Office immediately following the end of Spring term for prerequisites and/or corequisites taken at a college other than FGC during the Spring term in which the student is applying.
-The transcripts must be received no later than May 12, to receive credit for the courses completed in Spring term.
+The student must provide official transcripts to the Nursing Department and the Office of Enrollment Services immediately following the end of Spring term for prerequisites and/or corequisites taken at a college other than FGC during the Spring term in which the student is applying.
+The transcripts must be received no later than May 8, to receive credit for the courses completed in Spring term.

-Applicants are responsible for providing the above

-documentation if they wish to be considered for admission to the nursing program.
+Applicants are responsible for providing the above documentation if they wish to be considered for admission to the nursing program.
 Make copies of all documentation for your personal records.
 Failure to present proper documentation may result in non-acceptance into the program.

 Meeting the above criteria does not guarantee admission to the program.
 Admission is competitive.
-In the event of multiple candidates, the RNET score will be used to determine admission.
+In the event of multiple candidates, the HESI A2 score will be used to determine admission.